gryphonshafer/pnwquizzing/docs/years_past_archive/2024-2025_luke/club_lists.md

 ## Club List Weighting

-The club lists will be weighted as follows:
+The club lists were weighted as follows:

-- Preliminary score sum quizzes are:
+- Preliminary score sum quizzes were:
     - Club 100: weight of 1
     - Club 300: weight of 2
     - Full Material: weight of 3
-- “Top-9” positional quizzes and finals/championships quizzes are:
+- “Top-9” positional quizzes and finals/championships quizzes were:
     - Club 100: weight of 0
     - Club 300: weight of 1
     - Full Material: weight of 1
-- Auxiliary score sum quizzes are:
+- Auxiliary score sum quizzes were:
     - Club 100: weight of 3
     - Club 300: weight of 2
     - Full Material: weight of 1